pravega/pravega-operator/doc/rollback-cluster.md

 The following command prints the historical revisions of a particular helm release
 ```
-$ helm history <pravega cluster release name>
+$ helm history [PRAVEGA_RELEASE_NAME]
 ```

 Rollback can be triggered via helm using the following command
 ```
-$ helm rollback <pravega cluster release name> <revision number>
+$ helm rollback [PRAVEGA_RELEASE_NAME] [REVISION_NUMBER]
 ```
-Rollback will be successfully triggered only if the previous revision number is provided.
+Rollback will be successfully triggered only if a [REVISION_NUMBER] corresponding to the previously deployed version is provided.
-Note: Helm rollbacks are still an experimental feature and are not encouraged.
-We recommend using the manual way for cluster rollbacks.
+**Note:** Helm rollbacks are still an experimental feature and are not encouraged.
+We strongly recommend using manual rollbacks.

 ## Rollback Implementation

 When Rollback is triggered the cluster moves into ClusterCondition `RollbackInProgress`.
 Once the Rollback completes, this condition is set to false.

-During a Rollback, the Cluster Status should look something like this (assuming name of pravega cluster is `bar-pravega`):
+During a Rollback, the Cluster Status should look something like this:
 ```
 $> kubectl describe pravegacluster bar-pravega
 . . .